Firewalls in All the Wrong Places

 “No,” I said.
 “I have a date!”

-The conversation shifted instantly.
-She lit up and started offering advice.
 I’m no stranger to dating and have put a lot of thought into it, but I was happy to listen because she was so enthused.
-Maybe she had insight I hadn’t considered.
+Maybe she had an insight I hadn’t considered.
 Maybe this was just her way of returning the favor for me showing her how to float on her back.

 She wanted the full report so badly that she interrupted my backstroke over the deep end.
 How cute is that?!